What information do we require?

 - Finally click the ‘Send Referral’ button and this will send an electronic referral as a task to the SPA.

-If you send us a referral through SystmOne, you do not also need to email the SPA.
+If you send us a referral through SystmOne, please do not email or post a duplicate to the SPA.

 What makes a good referral?

-We ask that, when filling out the form, you provide clear and concise detail in each section so that our clinical team are able to fully understand the needs of the child or young person.
+We ask that, when filling out the form or supporting documentation, you provide clear and concise detail in each section so that our clinical team are able to fully understand the needs of the child or young person.
 Where appropriate, include examples of:

 - The child or young person’s strengths

 - What the child or young person and the family are hoping to achieve from the referral

 - What has been tried already, and whether any previous interventions have been successful